pauljosephcox/jquery-page-transition/README.md

 # jQuery Page Transitions
-Initalize the JS and then add css transitions to everythin!
+Initalize the JS and then add css transitions to everything!

 ### JavaScript Init